 The information provided in FAQs is accurate at the time it was posted on this website.

-Q. I have a commercial FV Licence from Fisheries Division (no catch restrictions) with vessel solely engaged in fishing and do I still need to comply with small pleasure craft regulations?
+Q. I have a commercial FV Licence from Fisheries Division (no catch restrictions) with vessel solely engaged in commercial fishing and do I still need to comply with small pleasure craft regulations?

 Q. I have a commercial FV Licence and does this allow me to carry cargo and/or passengers?